bachng2017/RENAT/README.md

 In case you has configured a web server, access `./result/log.html` or `./result/report.html` for more details about the result.

+When running with --debug options likes `./run.sh --debug debug.txt`, the system creates detail debug information in the file `result/debug.txt`.
+Use this to see in details or bug report.
+Please make sure your passwords are removed before submit the files.

 ## More Examples
 - See [item02](./sample/item02/main.robot) for sample about `Exec File` keyword
 - See [item03](./sample/item03/main.robot) for sample about BGP Best Path Selection testing for a JunOS router